axonops/async-python-cassandra/README.md

 ## ⚡ Performance

-async-cassandra is designed to handle high-concurrency scenarios efficiently by leveraging Python's async/await capabilities and eliminating thread pool bottlenecks.
-The actual performance improvements will depend on your specific use case, query patterns, and Cassandra cluster configuration.
+async-cassandra enables your async Python application to work with Cassandra without blocking the event loop.
+While it doesn't eliminate the underlying driver's thread pool, it prevents those blocking operations from freezing your entire application.
+This is crucial for web servers where a blocked event loop means no requests can be processed.

+The wrapper's primary benefit is **compatibility**, not raw performance.
+It allows you to use Cassandra in async applications like FastAPI without sacrificing the responsiveness of your service.

-For performance optimization tips, see our [Performance Guide](docs/performance.md).
+For performance optimization tips and understanding the limitations, see our [Performance Guide](docs/performance.md).

 ## 📝 License